-6.5.2 Online storage cleanup
+6.5.2 Acronis Cloud cleanup

-You can configure the cleanup settings for the Online storage to optimize usage of its space.
+You can configure the cleanup settings for Acronis Cloud to optimize usage of its space.

-To set the limits for the amount of versions in the Online storage:
+To set the limits for the amount of versions on Acronis Cloud:

 Select the Delete versions that are older than check box and enter a value that limits the maximum age of the older versions.
 All other versions will be automatically deleted except the most recent versions.
 Select the Store no more than ... recent versions check box and enter a value that limits the maximum number of all versions in the storage.